estellederrien/vue-python-data-science-starter-2/README.md

 # Will automatically install the vue.js dependencies
 npm install

-# Will automatically install the needed python libraries, including the pulp linear solver
+# Will automatically install the needed python libraries
 pip3 install -r requirements.txt

 # If you have modules loading problems :